 Bulent Gultekin (1984), A Critical Reexamination of the Empirical Evidence on the Arbitrage Pricing Theory, Journal of Finance, (June 1984).

 Abstract: This paper demonstrates that the Roll and Ross (RR) and other previously published tests of the APT are subject to several basic limitations.
 There is a general nonequivalence of factor analyzing small groups of securities and factor analyzing a group of securities sufficiently large for the APT model to hold.
 It is found that as one increases the number of securities, the number of "factors" determined increases.
 This increase in the number of "factors" with larger groups of securities cannot readily be explained by a distinction between "priced" and "nonpriced" risk factors as it is impermissible to carry out tests on whether a given "risk factor is priced" using factor analytic procedures

-The objective of this course is to study the major decision-making areas of managerial finance and some selected topics in financial theory.
-The course reviews the theory and empirical evidence related to the investment and financing policies of the firm and attempts to develop decision-making ability in these areas.
-This course serves as an extension of FNCE 100 (FNCE 611).
-Some are as of financial management not covered in FNCE 100 are covered in FNCE 203.
-These may include leasing, mergers and acquisitions, corporate reorganizations, financial planning and working capital management, and some other selected topics.
-Other areas that are covered in FNCE 100 are covered more in depth and more rigorously in FNCE 203.
-These include investment decision making under uncertainty, cost of capital, capital structure, pricing of selected financial instruments and corporate liabilities, and dividend policy.
+This course discusses the theory and empirical evidence related to the various investment and financing policies of the firm and attempts to improve decision-making ability in these areas.
+This course covers aspects of financial management not covered in FNCE 100, including mergers and acquisitions, corporate reorganizations, financial planning and working capital management.
+It also offers a more rigorous coverage of topics discussed in FNCE 100, such as investment under uncertainty, cost of capital, capital structure, pricing of selected financial instruments and dividend policy.